 This initial input provides the core requirements, which the AI Agent Studio can then use to generate a more detailed, structured prompt.
 The AI Agent Studio is designed to be flexible; you do not need to provide every single detail upfront.
 However, the more context you provide, the better the AI Agent Studio can generate a starting template for you to refine.

-AI Agent- Reserve Ride
+AI Agent- Claim Details

 4. Choose a Model Connection:Navigate to Model tab and click Choose to choose from the available list of Model connections you have access to.
 For more information on Model Connection, see Model connections

 These Model connections are created by the Automation Admin and assigned to your user with a custom role.
+Only Model connections created from Automation Anywhere provided models or from bring-your-own-licenses (BYOL) are allowed.
+Custom model definitions are not currently supported with AI Agent.

 Note: When you use the gpt-4o model, select the November 2024 version or a later one.
 This instruction applies when you are selecting a model from a third-party source like Azure, as earlier versions are known to have issues.
 If you are using a model provided directly by Automation Anywhere, you will not have a choice of versions.